MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/using-the-visual-layer-with-xaml.md

 ms.assetid: b7a4ac8a-d91e-461b-a060-cc6fcea8e778
 title: Using the Visual Layer with XAML
-description: Learn techniques for using the Visual Layer API's in combination with existing XAML content to create advanced animations and effects. ms.author: wdg-dev-content ms.date: 02/08/2017 ms.topic: article ms.prod: windows ms.technology: uwp
+description: Learn techniques for using the Visual Layer API's in combination with existing XAML content to create advanced animations and effects. ms.author: jimwalk ms.date: 02/08/2017 ms.topic: article ms.prod: windows ms.technology: uwp
 keywords: windows 10, uwp
 ---
 # Using the Visual Layer with XAML

-## Introduction

 Most apps that consume Visual Layer capabilities will use XAML to define the main UI content.
 In the Windows 10 Anniversary Update, there are new features in the XAML framework and the Visual Layer that make it easier to combine these two technologies to create stunning user experiences.
-XAML and Visual Layer “interop” functionality can be used to create advanced animations and effects not available using XAML APIs alone.
+XAML and Visual Layer interop functionality can be used to create advanced animations and effects not available using XAML APIs alone.
 This includes:

 - Brush effects like blur and frosted glass
 - Dynamic lighting effects